kelvinlegacy/mission23_wiki/Contact-Information.md

-At the present time, the Creator only allows the use of Wire.
+At the present time, the Creator only allows the use of Wire for any secure communication.

+If you demand WhatsApp, Telegram or Signal, the SotC will recommend they talk to you using plain old telephone service, or your native SMS apps.
+Because, the NSA is going to read it anyway.
+(Insert joke about saving CPU cycles/energy here...
+Nevermind, no savings potential.)

 # Contact
 To contact Micah see his [Wire profile](https://account.wire.com/user-profile/?id=1CFBE1AC-E293-40D5-A38F-1E165D3DE50D).